ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/2_hardware-1/_index.md

 ## Low level interface: number_gen_dev.py

+In general, this file provides a class that interfaces between the python process and the hardware you communicate with.
+So in general it handles the low level instructions that need to be send to the device to write setting values and read data.
+This file is independent of the ScopeFoundry.
+It is strictly speaking not required.
+Especially when the hardware seller already provides some python interface module or library it can be omitted, but might still help you keep the _hw file more organized.

-In general, this file functions as a low-level interface between ScopeFoundry and a process or demon running on the operating system that communicates with the hardware.
-For now, this file will be just given, and simulates a sine wave function generator.
+For now, this file will be just given and simulates a connection to a wave function generator.
 In [part 2](../10_hardware-2) we give some tips on how to write this in practice.

 Go ahead and replace the content of `random_gen_dev.dev` with the following content